 If Mexican food is as loved in your house as it is in mine, you need a trusted recipe for authentic Mexican refried beans in your back pocket.
-They are economical, truly delicious and when made at home, we can eliminate the salt pork, bacon grease or bacon fat you find in some of the canned stuff.
-Using vegetable broth cubes or concentrate, we keep the whole dish vegetarian, and even use olive oil in place of vegetable oil.
+They are economical, delicious and, when made at home, we can eliminate the salt pork, bacon grease or bacon fat you find in some of the canned stuff.

-What you'll need to make Authentic Mexican Beans:
+Ingredients you'll need to make this recipe:

-To prepare dry beans, soak overnight.
-Drain and add to a pot and cover with water.
-Bring to a boil and lower to a simmer.
-Then cover and cook until the beans are tender - about 2 ½ hours.
 Cooking time can vary based on the freshness of your dried beans, so test and adjust cooking time, as needed.
-Reserve about 1 ½ cups of the cooking liquid from the bean pot. (if using cans of pinto beans, drain the beans and use a little water in the next step, instead of cooking water).
+Reserve about 1 ½ cups of the cooking liquid from the bean pot.
 Drain beans.

 Heat 3 tablespoons of extra virgin olive oil in a large cast iron skillet or Dutch oven over medium heat.
 Then sauté diced onions, garlic and jalapeños for 6-8 minutes until very tender and fragrant.

 Next, add the cooked beans to the pan, along with about ¾ cup reserved bean water and the vegetable stock concentrate or bouillon cubes.
+Stir to combine and heat through.

-Afterwards, using a potato masher or immersion blender, process the beans until smooth, adding a little bit more cooking liquid as needed to achieve the desired consistency for your authentic refried beans.
+Using a potato masher or immersion blender, process the beans until smooth, adding a little bit more cooking liquid as needed to achieve the desired consistency for your authentic refried beans.
 Add salt and pepper.

 FAQ's and Serving Suggestions